Resham

-Resham is a Pakistani film and television actress and model.
+Resham ریشم(Born: Saima Shah صائمہ) is a Pakistani film and television actress and model.

 She made her film debut with Jeeva in 1995, and was a leading actress of Lollywood during the 1990s.
 Her notable film credits include Jeeva (1995), Ghunghat (1996), Dupatta Jal Raha Hai (1998), Pal Do Pal (1999), and Swaarangi (2015).
-She won a National Award for Best Actress for her performance in the film Sangam (1997), and the Nigar Best Actress Award for the film Jannat Ki Talash (1999).
+She won a National Award for Best Actress for her performance in the film Sangam (1997), and the Nigar Award for Best Actress for the film Jannat Ki Talash (1999).

 Early life and career

-Resham got her early education from Lahore and studied till matriculation (10th grade of high school).
+Resham got her early education in Lahore and studied till matriculation (10th grade of high school).
 She has a Punjabi family background.
 She lost her mother at the age of seven and was raised by her elder sister.
 Resham started her career with the film Jeeva in 1995, although before Jeeva, she played minor roles in television dramas.
 She then starred in several commercially successful films throughout the 1990s, including Chor Machaye Shor and Ghunghat (both 1996), Sangam (1997) – for which she received a National Award for Best Actress, Dupatta Jal Raha Hai (1998), and Inteha (1999).
 She continued to portray leading and supporting roles in Pakistani films until the decline of Lollywood in the early 2000s.

 In 2011, she made a cameo appearance in the film Love Mein Ghum, which was directed by her friend and former co-star Reema Khan.
 She made her proper comeback to films with the social-drama Swaarangi in 2014, which highlighted the issue of drug addiction and the impact of it on the lives of addicts and their families.
 The film was a commercial failure, and was banned in several cities throughout the country.
 In 2017, she participated in a fashion week organized by the Pakistan Fashion Design Council (PFDC).

 From 2017 to 2019, she played the pivotal role of Sajna Sapairan (a snake charmer) in the supernatural drama series Naagin, which is Pakistan's first-ever television serial based on the subject of Ichchhadhaari Naagin.
-In an interview, she described her character in the show as a "negative character but quite glamorous".
+In an interview, she described her character in the show as a "negative character but quite glamorous.".
 In November 2018, Resham joined the cast of the romantic film Kaaf Kangana, written and directed by Khalil-ur-Rehman Qamar.
 She quit the film in the same month due to professional reasons.

 In 2019, she played the role of a spiritual woman in the television series Noor Bibi.
 The same year, she starred opposite Agha Ali in another television series titled Muthi Bhar Chahat.

+In 2022, she started The Legend of Maula Jatt as Maula's mother and Gunjal is based on Iqbal Masih case.